pramodsable6/DataTrove/training/pyspark/theory.md

 Recommended max CPU cores for YARN is 5 cores per executor
 4. Number of executors = Total Cores / Executor cores = 80 / 5 = 16

-> Default partition size can be increased to reduce number of partitions & cores needed.
+> Default partition size can be increased to reduce number of partitions & cores needed using **maxPartitionBytes**
 ```
 conf = SparkConf().setAppName(app_name)\
     .setMaster(master) \